huggingface/datasets/datasets/code_x_glue_cc_code_refinement/README.md

 #### Annotation process

-Automatically annotated by filtering commit messages containing the pattern: (“fix” or “solve”) and (“bug” or “issue” or “problem” or “error”).
+Automatically annotated by filtering commit messages containing the pattern: ("fix" or "solve") and ("bug" or "issue" or "problem" or "error").
 A statistically significant amount of samples (95% confidence level with 5% confidence interval) were manually evaluated by two authors to check if the filtered bug/fix pairs were correct.
 After all disagreements were settled, authors conclude that 97.6% were true positives.

 #### Who are the annotators?